NICMx/Jool/doc/usr/misc-faq.md

 [Turn offloads off!](misc-offloading.html)

+If you're running Jool in a guest virtual machine, something important to keep in mind is that you might rather or also have to disable offloads in the [VM host](http://en.wikipedia.org/wiki/Hypervisor)'s uplink interface.

 ## I can't ping the IPv4 pool address.

 Actually, this is normal in Jool 3.2.x and below.
 The destination address of the ping packet is translatable, so Jool is stealing the packet.
 Unfortunately, it doesn't have a relevant BIB entry (because the ping wasn't started from IPv6), so the translation is a failure (and the packet is dropped).